rust-lang/book/second-edition/nostarch/chapter16.md

 the transmitter with the data we want to send, and another part can check the receiving end for arriving messages.

-We're going to work up to an example where we have one thread that will generate values and send them down a channel.
+We’re going to work up to an example where we have one thread that will generate values and send them down a channel.
 The main thread will receive the values and print them out.

-First, though, let's start by creating a channel but not doing anything with it in Listing 16-6:
+First, though, let’s start by creating a channel but not doing anything with it in Listing 16-6:

 Filename: src/main.rs